Pony Club: Pony Club International Alliance

 For many decades, pony clubs in each nation were not directly associated with the original English organization though they followed along the goals, structure and guidelines of the English organization.
 Starting in 2000, several national pony club organizations got together and formed the Pony Club International Alliance (PCIA), and in 2018 they agreed to work toward establishing a global identity.
-As of 2024, the PCAI nation members included The Pony Club (UK), United States Pony Clubs, Canadian Pony Club, Pony Club South Africa, Pony Club Hong Kong, Pony Club Australia, and New Zealand Pony Clubs Association.
+As of 2024, the PCIA nation members included The Pony Club (UK), United States Pony Clubs, Canadian Pony Club, Pony Club South Africa, Pony Club Hong Kong, Pony Club Australia, and New Zealand Pony Clubs Association.